AwesomeAssertions/AwesomeAssertions/DESIGN-GUIDE.md

 * Lines should not be wider than 130 characters.
 * Prefer `is null` and `is not null` over `!=/== null`.
-* String formatting should use Invariant culture when formatting non-strings.
+* String formatting should use invariant culture when formatting non-strings.
 * Follow the style presented in the [Coding Guidelines for C#](https://csharpcodingguidelines.com/).

 ## Design guidelines